-It is strongly recommended that all taxpayers with international related party dealings read this ruling.
+It is strongly recommended that all taxpayers with international related-party dealings read this ruling.

-Further information can be obtained from Taxation Ruling TR 94/14, paragraphs 86 and 343, and also from the OECD's report Transfer pricing guidelines for multinational enterprises and tax administrations - 1995.
+Further information is in Taxation Ruling TR 94/14- Application of Division 13 of Part III (international profit shifting) - some basic concepts underlying the operation of Division 13 and some circumstances in which section 136AD will be applied, paragraphs 86 and 343, and also in the OECD's report Transfer pricing guidelines for multinational enterprises and tax administrations - 1995.

-A brief overview of some methods is given at item 5 of these instructions.
-However, you should refer to the above mentioned references for detailed discussions of the different methods.
+A brief overview of some methods is at item 5 column A on page 8.
+However, for detailed information about the different methods see the references above.